 Muscle memory is an amazing thing.
 It allows a musician to practice a motion over and over so that when they need to perform on stage they can do so with little or no conscious effort.
 Workplace culture is a lot like that.

 O.C.
 Tanner has a long history of community involvement and giving back that has influenced our approach to the pandemic.
 We’ve always given 10% of profits back to our communities, education, and the arts, so doing our best to help out during the pandemic comes naturally.

 – DAVE PETERSEN, CEO

-We’re actively reaching out to healthcare clients and other organizations in hardest hit areas and to offer face shields for free.
-We’re also taking requests from healthcare organizations who have read about our face shields in the news.
+We’re actively reaching out to healthcare clients and other organisations in hardest hit areas and to offer face shields for free.
+We’re also taking requests from healthcare organisations who have read about our face shields in the news.
 We plan to say ‘yes’ as often as possible.
 Our only limits are the availability of raw materials and the physical limits of production.

 The first shipments of O.C.
 Tanner face shields went to local hospitals in Utah.
 Reactions were swift, with frontline heroes expressing gratitude for what could very well be life-saving personal protection equipment.

 – DR. MATTHEW SPERRY, PULMONOLOGIST AT UTAH VALLEY HOSPITAL, ICU